ddelsizov/terminal-edno/README.md

 ## Limitations and future plans

 - Does not support advanced features like auto-completion, complex shell operations, escape sequence handling, input sanitization, and much more.
+- No context for navigation.
+You are in the same dir always.

 ## License